thynguyenCS/raven-web-app/README.md

 - Cloud Firestore
 # Contributions:
 <b>Tuong Chu</b>: Responsible for implementing the visual of the application's web pages and write functions that display the vendors.</br>
-<b>Thy Nguyen</b>: Write search algorithm and responsible for functions related to ratings and reviews.</br>
+<b>Thy Nguyen</b>: Write search algorithm and responsible for functions producing ratings and reviews.</br>
 <b>Toan Dao</b>: Handle user authentication, adding vendors and restricting access for nonusers.</br>